ngen-brett/gitlab-ce/qa/README.md

-# GitLab QA - End-to-end tests for GitLab
+# GitLab QA framework - End-to-end tests for GitLab

 This directory contains [end-to-end tests](../../../doc/development/testing_guide/end_to_end/index.md) for GitLab.
 It includes the test framework and the tests themselves.